apg/canoe/README.md

 get much more complicated, especially when you try to take into consideration multiple lines and context.

-In canoe, think of chisels as `grep`.
+In canoe, think of filters as `grep`.
 Well, `grep` with an always available `-C <n>`

-Chisels can be composed, and should be for complicated tasks.
+Filters can be composed, and should be for complicated tasks.

 ### Routes